Ribbhu Mehra

 Ribbhu Mehra, (born 17 November) is an Indian television actor, DJ and model.

-He is known for his appearances on two television series – as Nikhil on Yeh Hai Mohabbatein, and as Arjun Rathod on My Name Ijj Lakhan.
+He is known for his appearances on two television series that is as Nikhil on Yeh Hai Mohabbatein, and as Arjun Rathod on My Name Ijj Lakhan.

-Early life
+Early life & education

-His family consists of his parents, Rakesh and Meenu Mehra, and older sister, Ruchi Sharma, who is married.
+He was born to Rakesh and Meenu Mehra, has an older sister, Ruchi Sharma, who is married.
 In his early life, Mehra studied at Vishwa Bharati Public School.
 He later studied accounting at the Institute of Chartered Accountants of India and graduated from Shaheed Bhagat Singh College completing his B.com (Hons).

 Career

 In 2009, he started his career as a DJ.
 Later in 2015, he had a very short role in Ki and Ka opposite Kareena Kapoor.
 In the same year, he appeared in a Bangur Cements commercial and made his on-screen television debut in the show Rakkt as Akbar which aired on the television channel Epic TV.

-A year later, he starred in two other commercials for Flamingo Tvc and Jio Platforms's online e-commerce portal Fynd.
+He starred in two other commercials for Flamingo Tvc and Jio Platforms's online e-commerce portal Fynd.
 His advertisement, Kahan se liya, for Fynd also was listed under Top 10 YouTube Ads in India (January 2017).
 In the same year, he appeared in an episode of the television series 24s second season, playing an ATU agent.
 In early 2017, he starred on Savdhaan India as Arjan.
 A month later in July, he debuted as Nikhil on the Star Plus soap opera Yeh Hai Mohabbatein.

-Two months later, he promoted Farah Khan's 'Lip Sing Battle' with his Ye Hai Mohabbatein co-star Aditi Bhatia.
-He then appeared in a television commercial opposite actress Malaika Arora.
-At the end of the year, he DJed at a Goa resort for New Year's Eve.
+He has promoted Farah Khan's 'Lip Sing Battle' with his Ye Hai Mohabbatein co-star Aditi Bhatia.
+He has appeared in a television commercial opposite actress Malaika Arora.
+He has also DJed at a Goa resort for New Year's Eve.
 In 2018, he appeared in the music video, Re Piya, of singer Altaf Sayeed.
 In August, he appeared in another episode of Zing Channel's Aye Zindagi as a lead.

-In 2019, he booked a new show on SAB TV's sitcom My Name Ijj Lakhan, as Arjun Rathod.
+In 2019, he was seen in the show on SAB TV's sitcom My Name Ijj Lakhan, as Arjun Rathod.
 In the same year, he booked his second show with Balaji Telefilms' Kumkum Bhagya as Ritik, Disha's love interest, and the web series XXX, season 2 with ALTBalaji.
 In 2020, he starred in the film Faactory.
 In 2022, he joined the cast of Star Bharat's Bohot Pyaar Karte Hai television series.

 Personal life

-He was previously married and their marriage ended in a divorce.
+He was previously married, and later their marriage ended in a divorce.